MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-composite-models.md

 [Read more about the distinction between regular and limited relationships and their impact.](desktop-relationships-understand.md#relationship-evaluation)

-For example, below we've added three cross source group relationships, relating tables across the various source groups together:
+For example, in the following image we've added three cross source group relationships, relating tables across the various source groups together:

 :::image type="content" source="media/desktop-composite-models/composite-models-source-groups-3.png" alt-text="Diagram showing the Import, Sales and Inventory source groups containing the tables from the respective sources and relationships between the source groups as described previously.":::